For decades, Troy University has proudly offered classes in a variety of formats designed

 One word—flexibility.
 Flex classes allow students to take classes in the format and schedule that makes sense for them.
 For example, you can:

 - Attend classes in person as your schedule permits.
 If you prefer in-person learning, or just want to meet your professor and classmates face-to-face, you can attend class on location.

 - Switch to online classes anytime you need to.
 If you can’t attend in person but still want to participate in classes as they happen, you can watch the live class session online from wherever you are and interact with your professor in real-time.

 - Catch up on recorded class sessions at any time.
 Life happens.
-Whether you are traveling or had a change in your work schedule, if you are unable to attend class or watch them live for any reason, you can easily catch up on recorded classes session at a time convenient to you.
+Whether you are traveling or had a change in your work schedule, if you are unable to attend class or watch them live for any reason, you can easily catch up on recorded classes sessions at a time convenient to you.